Culinary delights of Brittany

 Cheeses in Brittany are abundant due to the numerous green pastures dotted with cows and goats.
 There are many artisanal cheeses made on small farms which shall be the topic here.
 I shall therefore skip the industrially made cheeses.

-Mark Greenfield, Head Chef of Le Végétarium restaurant of the Maison Yves Rocher in La Gacilly, has kindly shared with us his selection of local, organic cheeses that he highly recommends.
+Mark Greenfield, ex Head Chef of Le Végétarium restaurant , currently hosts culinary workshops at the newly opened La Bergerie , both part of the of Yves Rocher Group in La Gacilly.
+He has kindly shared with us his selection of local, organic cheeses that he highly recommends.

 Interesting links for organic local cheeses and their addresses: